moebiussurfing/ofxSurfingImGui/README.md

 Fast **ofParameter**s widgets layout: responsive-auto_fit width, height, amount items per row, and different styles for the same types or even repeated parameters.
 Also **ofParameterGroup** and their inside **ofParameters**, can be customized too with different **ImGui::Tree** settings, collapsed and nested.

+#### FEATURES

+1. A more powerful **Layout Engine** to improve: "responsive" layouts and customized widgets.
+2. Draw each **ofParameter** types with different styles.
+(Instead of the **ofxImGui** behavior, where you can't change the param widget style.)
+3. Especially useful when **ofParameters** are into an **ofParameterGroup**.
+4. Queue settings for an **ofParameter** to define configurations to be applied when the widget is drawn when drawing a group.
+5. You can exclude some params to be drawn, to disable the mouse interaction, or to draw his void spacing.
+6. You can customize how **ofParameterGroup** / **ImGui::Tree** are presented.

 <details>
   <summary>USAGE CASES</summary>
   <p>